kaushikkateel/KannadaOCR-using-CNN/README.md

 # KannadaOCR-using-CNN
-This project uses CNN to convert handwritten kannada characters to machine encoded text and save it as a text file.
+This project uses CNN to convert handwritten kannada characters to machine encoded text and saves it as a text file.
-The interface is designed using Tkinter
+The graphical user interface is designed using Tkinter

 # Requirements
 ```